 Inbound logistics process

-Lets see how the inbound logistics process works:
+Lets see how the inbound mechanism works:

 The commodity will be automatically added to the list by just scanning the barcode.
 After this, the customers will get their bill in an email directly from the device to the retailer.